Translate

 “You saw it too,” he said quietly.

 She should have lied.
+Instead, she whispered, “Yes.”

+The honesty hung between them, dangerous and intimate.
 The man exhaled shakily and ran a hand over his mouth like he was trying to steady himself.
+“My name’s Elijah.”

 “Ava.”

 The moment she said her name, something strange crossed Elijah’s face.
+It wasn't a magical smile; it looked like pain.
+A quiet recognition, as though hearing her name had reopened an old wound.

-“You okay?” she asked before thinking.
+“You okay?” she asked before she could stop herself.

-He gave a quiet laugh.
+He gave a quiet, breathless laugh.
 “Probably not.”

 For reasons she couldn’t explain, that answer relieved her.